506th Air Expeditionary Group: World War II

-The 506th AEG traces its history back to the 506th Fighter Group, Single Engine, which was established on 5 October 1944 and activated on 21 October 1944, at Lakeland Army Air Field/Drane Field, Florida.
+The 506th AEG traces its history back to the 506th Fighter Group, Single Engine, which was established on 5 October 1944 and activated on 21 October 1944, at Lakeland Army Air Field, Florida.
 The group consisted of three squadrons: 457th, 458th and the 462d Fighter Squadrons.
 From its activation, the planned mission of the 506th was very long range (VLR) escort missions of B-29 Superfortress bombers in the Pacific Theater.

 Flying almost all models P-51 Mustang which could be sent to Lakeland for training, the group's training regiment centered on learning cruise control techniques that would produce maximum range from the Mustangs.
 It also included practice scrambles, assembly and landing procedures, escort formations, aerial gunnery and bombing practice, and an occasional dogfight.
 A month after the 506th started flying, the USAAF produced document 50–100, which was the training directive for Very Long Range operations.
 The group had already met many of the requirements by then, two glaring exceptions being instrument flying and rocket firing.
 The final weeks of training were concentrated on mastering those tasks.

 On 19 February 1945 the air echelon of the 506th FG aboard a train bound for California, where the aircraft carrier USS Kalinin Bay was waiting to carry them across the Pacific.
 The ship delivered the 506th to Guam on 17 March, and a week later the pilots flew their new P-51D-20s to Tinian.
 There they would stay for seven weeks, flying combat air patrols and practice missions while the field engineers on Iwo Jima prepared North Field for them at the northern end of the island.
 The group was assigned to Twentieth Air Force, which, in turn, attached the unit to VII Fighter Command 301st Fighter Wing.
 From Tinian the air echelon flew combat patrol missions under the control of Air Defense Command, Saipan, from 28 March to 28 April 1945.

 The air echelon joined the ground echelon at Iwo Jima in May 1945.
 From Iwo Jima, the 506th's squadrons attacked airfields, antiaircraft emplacements, shipping, barracks, radio and radar stations, railway cars, and other targets in the Bonin Islands and Japan.
 The group also provided air defense of Iwo Jima and escorted B-29s bombers in raids against Japan.

 In December 1945 the group moved to Camp Anza, California, and was inactivated 16 December 1945.